Jesus’ teaching ministry provides many valuable lessons for Bible teachers today.

 Help for Bible Teachers: DISCIPLESHIP: Isn’t teaching a lesson enough?

-Methodology of the Master Teacher: storytelling as seen in His constant use of parables
+- His Methodology: storytelling as seen in His constant use of parables

 While Jesus used a variety of methods, His primary means of reaching the masses was through parables (stories) as seen in Matthew 13:34-35 and Mark 4:33-34.
 Jesus used familiar objects and situations from their culture in stories to make connections.
 People were able to identify with the characters or situations which challenged them to want to understand more (Mk.
 4:10) or make up their minds about what they would do with the Truth (Matt.
 21:45-46).